Adel2411/TCP-Socket-Programming/README.md

   - Connects to the server using the server's IP and port.
   - Sends and receives data.
   - Closes the connection when done.

-## Objective

-The main aim of this repository is to provide clear and simple implementations of **TCP client-server communication** in different programming languages, so that you can:

-- Understand how TCP sockets work.
-- Learn how to establish connections, send/receive messages, and terminate the connection.
-- Gain insights into how different languages handle socket programming.

 ## How to Use